 - A small proportion of volunteers stated that they were considering stopping volunteering (4%).

 Less than one-tenth (9%) of volunteers were reimbursed for their expenditure.

 - Almost half (47%) of volunteers had completed a police check/ Access NI check, while 35% attended an interview for the volunteering role.

 - In terms of the support volunteers received, just 16% had a named person they were able to go to for support while 9% received regular feedback on their performance.

 - Less than one-tenth (9%) of volunteers were reimbursed for their expenditure and just 23% of respondents stated that there was a volunteering policy in place in the main organisation where they volunteered.

 Respondents were most likely to find out about volunteering through others who were already involved in the organisation.

 - The three main ways people found out about their volunteering role were through somebody already involved in the organisation (43%), word of mouth (38%) and through a church or religious organisation (32%).

-Lack of time was the main factor which prevented people from volunteering.
+Lack of time (36%) was cited as the main factor which prevented people from volunteering.

-- Respondents who had not volunteered in the last 12 months (n=780) were also asked to indicate factors that would encourage them to volunteer.
-Close to half (44%) of respondents stated that ‘nothing would encourage me to volunteer’.
-The second and third most common responses included ‘if there was flexibility on when and how I could get involved’ (18%) and ‘if I was directly asked to volunteer (17%).
+- Respondents who had not volunteered in the last 12 months (n=700) were also asked to indicate factors that would encourage them to volunteer.
+10% of respondents stated that they 'don’t want to do voluntary work' and 8% said that the believed they were 'too old to get involved'.